inBeat/inbeat-website/content/top-influencers/instagram/cooking/south-korea/_index.md

 ---
-title: Top 10 Cooking Instagram Influencers In South Korea In 2023
+title: Top 10 Cooking Instagram Influencers In South Korea In 2024
 description: >-
-  Find top cooking Instagram influencers in South Korea in 2023.
-Most popular hashtags: #koreanfood #cooking #instafood #homecooking.
+  Find top cooking Instagram influencers in South Korea in 2024.
+Most popular hashtags: #cooking #instafood #homecooking #food.
 platform: Instagram
-hits: 74
+hits: 66
-text_top: See the most popular Instagram profiles on inBeat.
+text_top: Identify the top-rated Instagram profiles on inBeat.
-text_bottom: Our search engine aggregates 74 Instagram influencers like this in South Korea for you to contact.
+text_bottom: Our database has 66 Instagram influencers like this in South Korea for you to pitch.
 profiles:
   - username: "iamladymandy"
     fullname: >-